 Today all modern days Graphics cards use PCI Express x16 slot which offers much higher bandwidth compared to older AGP and PCI slots.
 It is very difficult to find PCI Graphics Cards nowadays because they are really outdated.
 They are only useful for people who want to update or replace the integrated graphics of their older PCs or want to run multiple monitors.
 PCI Graphics Cards may also prove useful in troubleshooting your display if your main graphics card goes down or has some issues starting up.

 PCI Graphics Cards generally come with 512MB or lesser memory which I think is more than enough for normal tasks and regular display.
 Just to tell you, do not ever think of playing a game on these PCI graphics cards as they are very weak, but on some good PCI Graphics Cards, you might be able to play Max Payne, Max Payne 2, and Counterstrike.
 Here in this post, I am going to provide you the list of top PCI graphics cards that are still available today.

 Note: These are all PCI Graphics Cards and Not PCI Express ones.
 They go into the PCI Slot of the motherboard.

 Check out: Best AGP Video Cards for Older AGP Slot Motherboards

 Best PCI Graphics Cards Available Today

 Here is the list of good PCI Video Cards that are still available in the market today.
 You can use them in your older computer as onboard graphics replacement or for troubleshooting purposes.

-The GPU of this low profile graphics card does not even have a heatsink.
-It is a DirectX 6 card and you don’t have to install any kind of drivers to make this card work.
+The GPU of this low-profile graphics card does not even have a heatsink.
+It is a DirectX 6 card and you don’t have to install any kind of driver to make this card work.
 This PCI video card comes with a single VGA port.